Nigel1992/Argonv3-RPI5-LibreELEC/README.md

 The script stores settings in your Documents folder:
 - Connection settings for quick reconnection
 - Configuration preferences
-- All settings are encrypted and stored locally
+- All settings are stored locally

 ## ⚠️ Important Notes